google/truth/usage.md

     assert_().that(thisSubject)...

-Once Truth has a subject, it has a known type, and can therefore reason at compile time about what propositions are known about that subject.
+Once Truth has a subject, it has a known type, and can therefore reason at compile time about what checks are supported for that subject.
 For instance, integers, longs, booleans, strings, and various flavours of collections all have different kinds of things you want to know about them.
-Because Truth knows about these types at compile time, it returns a "Subject" wrapper around your value, which declares proposition methods such as "contains" or "isMoreThan" or "isEmpty" etc. These allow your IDE to suggest available completions.
+Because Truth knows about these types at compile time, it returns a "Subject" wrapper around your value, which declares methods such as "contains" or "isGreaterThan" or "isEmpty" etc.
+These allow your IDE to suggest available completions.

 ### Failure Strategy

-Truth treats failure as data - a proposition was not true... so now what?
+Truth treats failure as data - a check failed... so now what?
 Well, that depends on the failure strategy.
 Truth supports a few different strategies for handling failure.
 The standard strategies are:

 <table>
   <tr>